DecisionsDev/decisions-on-spark/metering/README.md

 ```
 This slmtag file directory has to be scanned by the IBM ILMT tool to consolidate and report the product usages.

-In the IBM ILMT console go to Reports -> Resource Utilization to see the "IBM Operational Decision Manager" usages.
+To check the decision automation usages go the IBM ILMT console, go to Reports -> Resource Utilization to see the "IBM Operational Decision Manager" usages.